BladeRunnerJS/brjs-site/_posts/2014-04-07-open-sourcing-stats.md

 The goal for the public part of the open sourcing process has been to raise awareness that BladeRunnerJS even exists and share some of the concepts and goals.

-In attempt to achieve awareness we've done the following **since January 2014**:
+In attempt to achieve awareness we've done the following, most of it since January 2014:

 <div class="stats">